FEROS01/FEROCHAT/README.md

 ---

 Thank you for using the FEROCHAT Messenger App.
 We hope you enjoy it and find it useful for staying connected with friends and creating chat groups.
-If you have any questions or encounter issues, please don't hesitate to contact us on [twitter](twitter.com/oluwaferos).
+If you have any questions or encounter issues, please don't hesitate to contact us on [twitter](https://twitter.com/oluwaferos) or on [Linkedin](https://www.linkedin.com/in/oluwaferanmi-ope-20a091232/).